-If you ever experience technical difficulties with CodeTwo Backup and CodeTwo Customer Support assistance is required you will most likely be asked to provide all your settings and log files.
+If you ever experience technical difficulties with CodeTwo Backup and CodeTwo Customer Support assistance is required, you will most likely be asked to provide all your log files.
 To do that:

-- Open Windows Explorer and go to your %ProgramData% folder.
+- Open Windows File Explorer and go to your %ProgramData%CodeTwo Backup folder.

-- Compress the whole CodeTwo Backup folder into a single .zip file.
+- Compress the whole Logs folder into a ZIP file.

 - Send this file along with the problem description to CodeTwo Support.

-Be sure to zip all the files before sending.
+Be sure to zip all the files before sending them.
 Log files can grow big but they also compress extremely well.

 Viewing logs files